RorschachUK/meArmPi/README.md

 Installation
 ------------
-Clone this repository to your local machine run with sudo, i.e. 'sudo python DemoIK.py'
+* Clone this repository to your local machine
+* Run with sudo, i.e. 'sudo python DemoIK.py'

 Class methods of meArm object
 -----------------------------